Brno International Business School: History

 2009: B.I.B.S. grew steadily to become the largest provider of MBA programs in the Czech Republic with up to 568 students.

 2011: B.I.B.S. became a member of the AMSP CR thus confirming its core mission, namely to assist to the development of local Small and medium sized firms.

 2012: Creation and delivery of European Commission funded program in Strategic Management for SMEs managers/owners.

 2020: B.I.B.S. is ranked by Eduniversal with three palms.

 2022: B.I.B.S. is a member of the Franco-Czech Chamber of Commerce.

 International

 B.I.B.S. cooperates locally with Mendel University Brno and internationally with the Universita degli Studi di Trento in Italy, the University of Wisconsin Whitewater, Umeå University in Sweden, Nicolaus Copernicus University in Toruń in Poland, the University of Mainz in Germany, City University of Seattle in Slovakia and Jönköping International Business School in Sweden.
+B.I.B.S. has established a cooperation with the European University Miguel de Cervantes in 2022 to develop joint master and doctoral degree programs.

 Programs

 B.I.B.S. specializes in both economic-managerial and legal fields.
-The programs are attractive thanks to a very high success rate of 96%[1].
+The programs are attractive thanks to a very high success rate of 96%.
 Its economic-managerial programmes belongs among the top best in Czech Republic.
 [2] Moreover, the school also focuses on commercial law in general and especially on international commercial law.